alai7150/ifx_csv_data_extract_csharp/README.md

 3. It will display total extracted row numbers and statistics of TEST (VTH@IG=3.000000E-005A)
 4. The raw data table will be display in 2nd tab of the window.
 5. Compute statistics of all tests and displayed in 3rd tab on the window.
+6. ** Since sample data file is small, I did not use background thread to extract data and display progress, it could be improved if we have huge data. **